 Dr Joslin McKinney

 Building on 10 years experience as a set and costume designer and research into scenography at Masters and PhD level, I have been actively contributing to the development of scenography as an area of academic study internationally.
 I am the lead author of the Cambridge Introduction to Scenography (Cambridge University Press, 2009) and co-editor of Scenography Expanded: An Introduction to Contemporary Performance Design (Bloomsbury Methuen, 2017).
 In June 2015 I was appointed to chair the international jury for the Prague Quadrennial of Performance Design and Space.
-I am a member of the AHRC peer-review college and a member of the Theatre and Performance Research Association (TaPRA) executive committee.
+I am a member of the Arts and Humanities Research Council peer-review college and a member of the Theatre and Performance Research Association (TaPRA) executive committee.

 After graduating from Nottingham Trent University I was awarded an Arts Council bursary to become assistant designer at the Crucible Theatre Sheffield where I designed productions including Amadeus (dir: Clare Venables), Top Girls (dir: Jane Collins) and Canterbury Tales (dir: Stephen Daldry).
 My practice-based PhD, The Nature of Communication Between Scenography and its Audiences, investigated the ways audiences respond to scenography.
 I devised art and performance-based methods for exploring and gathering responses to scenographic performance and used theories of phenomenology, space, psychoanalysis and art to frame and interrogate the work.
 In this work I propose a theory of scenographic exchange whereby the images and objects in performance provide a site connection and meaning making which relies on the creative engagement of each member of the audience.